 This has been in collectibles case at Brigham City DI for 2 weeks.
 Base set was bought by the lady in charge for her nephew, and she didn't want the expansion because if she gets 2 presents for him then she has to get 2 for the other kids as well.

 Wanted $6.00, talked her down to $3.00.
 I do not have Battlelore and have no plan to start.
 I think I will find a way to get rid of it by to someone here on the Geek for Christmas.

 Not sure why I picked up another starter set for this?

 Maybe it was my inner trekkie that wanted it.
 Maybe I thought with two I could now actually try the game out with someone.
 More likely it was the fact that when I asked myself if I should buy it, a voice somewhere answered, "Make it so".

-Tastes of Siege now in development for the Children's Game Design Contest
+Tastes of Siege is my new game for the Children's Game Design Contest

 I had to take a big detour on the way home from work earlier this week due to an accident on my usual freeway exit.
 This took me right past a thrift store that I used to frequent so I popped in for old times' sake.
 This was sitting in a very prominent position on the shelf so I grabbed it immediately upon walking into the aisle.
 I skimmed through the rest of the games but nothing worth picking up.
 A quick scan of the components looked good (nothing obviously missing) so I took a chance on it's completeness and purchased it.

 Once home I counted all the pieces and was pleased to see that it was all there and in pristine shape.
 I'm hoping to sell this to help with the cost of the Secret Santa programs this year.